-A barium enema covers conditions from your rectum to your small intestine.
+A barium enema can also help diagnose conditions from your rectum to your small intestine.
 These include:

-In rare cases, barium enemas can cause the following complications:
+In rare cases, barium enemas can cause complications like:

-To get the best images of your colon, it needs to be completely empty.
-Anything left in your colon might be considered part of the problem.
+To get the best images, your colon needs to be completely empty.
+Anything left in it might be considered part of the problem.

 Here's what you can expect:

-A special diet.
-The day before the exam, you may asked to steer clear of all solid food and drink clear liquids only, such as broth and tea.
+- A special diet.
+The day before the exam, you may be asked to steer clear of all solid food and drink clear liquids only, such as broth and tea.

-Colon cleaning.
+- Colon cleansing.
 Your doctor may suggest you use an enema kit, which has a solution that cleans all residue from your colon.

 As is the case with other X-rays, you may be asked to take off any jewelry, metal objects, eyeglasses, and dental devices that could alter the images.

-Since you're not able to eat or drink before the procedure, most barium enemas are given in the morning.
-It usually takes 30 minutes to an hour.
+Since you aren’t able to eat or drink before the test, most doctors give barium enemas in the morning.
+The test can take anywhere from a half-hour to an hour.

-Two people will guide you through the barium enema: the radiology technician and a radiologist, a physician who's trained to perform and read the X-rays.
+Two people will guide you through the barium enema: the radiology technician and a radiologist, a doctor who's trained to perform and read the X-rays.
 Here's how it works:

-An enema tube will be eased into your rectum.
-A bag with the barium liquid will be attached.
-Near the tip of the tube, there will be a balloon.
-This keeps the barium inside your body.
+- The technician will guide an enema into your rectum.
+The enema bag holds the barium liquid.
+Near the tip of the tube is a balloon that keeps the barium inside your body.

-As the barium flows into your colon, you may feel cramping or the urge to have a bowel movement.
-This may feel uncomfortable.
+- As the barium flows into your colon, you may feel cramping or the urge to have a bowel movement.
+This can be uncomfortable.
 Try to breathe and relax so the tube stays in place.
 You don’t want the barium to leak out.
-If needed, you can be given a bedpan or taken to a bathroom.
+If needed, you can get a bedpan or go to a bathroom.

-Air may also be pumped in to help the barium cover every part of your colon.
+- They may pump air in to help the barium cover every part of your colon.

-The radiologist may ask you to hold your breath and turn different ways so images can be taken from various angles.
+- The radiologist may ask you to hold your breath and turn different ways so they can take images from various angles.
 The radiologist may also press on your stomach area to move your colon into a better position for X-rays.

-To make sure all the barium is out of your body, you may be given a laxative or an enema.
+You may get a laxative or an enema to make sure all the barium is out of your body.
 You should be able to eat and drink normally afterward.
 You may have white bowel movements as the barium works its way out of your system.

-The radiologist will examine the images and send a report to your doctor.
+The radiologist will examine your images and send a report to your doctor.
 There are two kinds of results:

-A positive result means the radiologist found abnormalities in your colon.
+- A positive result means the radiologist found something abnormal in your colon.

-If you have a positive result, expect to have more tests that will either look deeper into the issue, monitor it for change, biopsy an area, or remove a growth.
+If you have a positive result, expect to have more tests, like a colonoscopy, that will either look deeper into the issue, monitor it for change, biopsy an area, or remove a growth.